 Worried about a lump in your breast?
-That’s understandable — but know that breast lumps can be caused by a number of other factors besides breast cancer.
+That’s understandable — but know that breast lumps can be caused by a number of factors other than breast cancer.
 While breast lumps should always be taken seriously, there are several questions to consider that will help determine just how quickly you should get to the doctor.

-Some women who experience pain in their breasts will receive a diagnosis of “fibrocystic changes.”
-That means the pain is not caused by cancer or tumors.
+Some women who experience pain in their breasts will receive a diagnosis of “fibrocystic changes” (FCC).
+That means the pain isn’t caused by cancer or tumors.
 But if it’s not cancer, what is it?

-Fibrocystic changes (FCC), also known as fibrocystic breasts, are the most common benign condition of the breast, occurring in about 50 percent of women at some point during their lives.
+FCC, also known as fibrocystic breasts, is the most common benign condition of the breast, occurring in about 50 percent of women at some point during their lives.
 Highly influenced by reproductive hormones and the menstrual cycle, FCC is most often found in women under the age of 50.
 Post-menopausal women rarely experience FCC.

-Your breasts may also develop a cyst or numerous cysts, which are round or oval, fluid-filled sacs.
-These cysts start inside breast glands, and can remain very small, or can become quite large.
+Your breasts may also develop a cyst or numerous cysts, which are round fluid-filled sacs.
+These cysts start inside breast glands and can remain very small or can become quite large.
 As cysts grow, they push against breast tissue, which can be painful.
-About 33 percent of women between the ages of 35 and 50 experience breast cysts, so they’re fairly common.

 Another significant difference is that fibrocystic changes are often noticed in both breasts, while breast cancer usually appears in just one.
 And FCC often evolves during the course of your menstrual cycle, with lumps enlarging and becoming more painful and tender just before and during your period.
 After your period, lumps may get smaller, or even disappear altogether.
 A breast cancer tumor doesn’t change over the course of your period.